HP Laptop Running Slow? Here Are 5 Common Reasons (& Fixes To Speed It Up)

 How to Fix It: Clean registry and update drivers

-While system registry and device driver errors may sound complicated, they are actually pretty easy to fix — by using software.
-There are a number of different applications to choose but we like RegCure Pro because it's simple to use.
-Also, it goes beyond the typical errors and fixes other things that may bog down the performance of your PC.
+While system registry and device driver errors may sound complicated, they are actually easy to fix by using software like RegCure Pro, a simple to use registry cleaner that goes beyond the typical errors and fixes other things that may bog down the performance of your PC.
 For device drivers issues, try Driver Navigator to find and fix them.

 5. Old or Failing Hardware